VojtechW/Action-Angle-Schwarzschild/README.md

 # Action-Angle-Schwarzschild
-Mathematica notebooks and .m files accompanying the paper on Action-angle coordinates in Schwarzschild space-time.
+Mathematica notebooks and .m files accompanying the paper on Action-angle coordinates for bound geodesics in Schwarzschild space-time.

 ***If you use these notebooks in any way, please cite the accompanying paper.
 (Witzany 2022, to be sent to MNRAS, please check later for paper details.)***